icidasset/icidasset/src/Writings/health-fitness.md

 - 😡 __Never eat while angry__.
 Or in other words, the more stress
   you have the worse your digestion will be.
 - Chew food properly and mindfully.
-- Drink enough water before a meal, 30 minutes in advance.
+- Drink enough water before/after a meal (30 minutes before/after).
   <small>Add salt and/or black pepper to boost digestion even more.</small>
 - Drink warm water with a meal (eg. with lemon).
 - Eat your biggest meal between 10AM and 2PM.